 Streamlining security: A Q&A with Point FWD’s Robert Schuur

-We sit down with Robert Schuur, consultant at Point FWD and get to know all about the company, its relationship with Amsterdam’s Schiphol Airport and what he’s most excited about in the field of airport security.
+Robert Schuur, Consultant at Point FWD discusses the company, its relationship with Amsterdam’s Schiphol Airport and what he’s most excited about in the field of airport security.

 PEAK TIMES: Robert Schuur prioritises keeping up with growing passenger numbers